KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/README.md

 - `chapter7_architecture_of_the_invisible.md`: Chapter 7 – The Architecture of the Invisible.
 - `chapter8_ikigai_return_to_living_purpose.md`: Chapter VIII: Ikigai – The Return to Living Purpose.
 - `chapter9_the_voice_the_forgotten_instrument.md`: Chapter IX: The Voice – The Forgotten Instrument.
+ - `chapter10_eating_light_conscious_nourishment.md`: Chapter X: Eating Light – Conscious Nourishment as Prayer.
+ - `chapter11_the_new_earth.md`: Chapter XI: The New Earth – A Prayer That Lives Within Us.
+ - `chapter12_chalice_of_light.md`: Chapter XII: The Chalice of Light – The Holy Grail and the Philosopher’s Stone.
 - `consciousness_anchoring_invitation.md`: Invitation and orientation for readers.
 - `encoded_self.md`: On the fractal language of the Self.
 - `evidence_chain_water_is_the_holy_grail.md`: Multidisciplinary evidence chain and references.